peterhry/peterhrynkow.com/_drafts/component-api.md

 When distributing your component library, it's easy to introduce a new feature but much harder to remove it once consumers depend on it.

 TBC

 <!--
 ### Boolean vs Enum

 TBC

-Can the theme be customized?

 Does the component support dependency injection?

-Flexibility makes a component more powerful but often comes at the cost of additional complexity.

-#### Simplicity

 #### Consistency
 Are property names consistent?

 How about across the whole system?